sangria-graphql/sangria-graphql.github.io/learn.md

 * `ResultMarshaller` - knows how to serialize results of execution
 * `InputUnmarshaller[Node]` - knows how to deserialize the arguments/variables

-At the moment Sangria provides implementations fro these libraries:
+At the moment Sangria provides implementations for these libraries:

 * `sangria.marshalling.queryAst._` - native Query Value AST serialization
 * `sangria.marshalling.sprayJson._` - spray-json serialization